-Prerequisite(s): ERTH 1006 and ERTH 1009 or GEOG 2013.
-Precludes additional credit for ERTH 2316, GEOL 2301 and GEOL 2306.
+Prerequisite(s): ERTH 1006 and ERTH 1009.
+Priority given to students in the Minor Earth Sciences.
+Precludes additional credit for ERTH 2312.
+Not available for credit in B.Sc.
+Earth Sciences programs.

 Learning Outcomes:

 - Understand how the science of paleontology developed and the various methods it uses to reconstruct and interpret Earth's history. - Identify major macro- and micro-fossil groups and recognize, and interpret the function of, their distinguishing morphological features. - Interpret the age of a rock/stratigraphic unit and its depositional environment using fossil assemblages. - Understand how marco- and micro-fossils can be paleoclimatic and paleoenvironmental indicators, and organisms' interrelation with their environment (paleoecology). - Understand and describe the Theory of Evolution, how it was developed, and how it has led to the patterns of diversity over geologic time (e.g. punctuated equilibrium, background extinctions, mass extinctions, etc.) - Interpret the taphonomic history and paleoecology of fossils, or fossil assemblages. - Practice scientific research, writing, and adhering to formatting guidelines by producing a written paper on a specific paleontological topic (chosen by the student) - Practice communicating science to a general audience by producing an educational video on a specific paleontological topic (chosen by the student)